How to Start a Restaurant? (Step by Step Guide)

 10 Steps to Start a Restaurant

-The restaurant industry in the U.S. is enormous, with over 700,000 restaurants as of 2025, according to the National Restaurant Association [2].
+The U.S. restaurant industry is massive — over 700,000 locations as of 2025, according to the National Restaurant Association [2].

 1. Choose a Niche